hamsadatta/RosBot/README.md

 `$ sudo apt-get install ros-kinetic-rtabmap-ros`

-`$ sudo apt-get install ros-melodic-teleop-twist-keyboard`
+`$ sudo apt-get install ros-kinetic-teleop-twist-keyboard`

  To run this project on Melodic just replace 'kinetic' with 'melodic'.